pydicom/pynetdicom/README.rst

 are dependent on the type of event that occurred.
 Handlers bound to intervention events must  return or yield certain values.
-See the `handler documentation <https://pydicom.github.io/pynetdicom/stable/reference/events>`_ for information on what attributes and properties are available in ``Event`` for each event type and the expected returns/yields for the corresponding handlers.
+See the `handler documentation <https://pydicom.github.io/pynetdicom/stable/reference/events>`_ for information on what attributes and properties are available to ``Event`` for each event type and the expected returns/yields for the corresponding handlers.